Code generation is central to hof.

 # The template will be processed per entry

-# This also requires using a templated outpath
+# This also requires using a templated out path

 -T template.txt:items='[]out/{{ .filepath }}.txt'